Alejoboga20/interview-prep/system-design-interview-vol-1/05-chapter/README.md

 index = hash(node_key) % number_of_nodes; // node_key could be the IP address or hostname of the node and number_of_nodes is the total count of nodes in the system
 ```

 This formula works well when the number of nodes is static.
-However, in a distributed system where nodes can be added or removed dynamically, this approach can lead to significant data reorganization.
+However, in a distributed system where nodes can be added or removed dynamically, this approach can lead to significant data reorganization (remapping of keys to nodes) whenever the number of nodes changes.
+For example, if we have 4 nodes and we add a 5th node, all keys will need to be remapped because the modulus operation will yield different results.

+2. **The solution**: Consistent Hashing is a special kind of hashing that minimizes the number of keys that need to be remapped when a node is added or removed.
+We need to remap only a small fraction of the keys, rather than all keys.
+Here we just need to remap the keys that were assigned to the node that is being removed or the new node that is being added. (k/n keys where k is the total number of keys and n is the total number of nodes).